April 17th, 2023

 dotnet-monitor is a diagnostic tool for capturing diagnostic artifacts from running applications.
 We offer a dotnet/monitor container image for it.
 Does it work well with non-root hosting?
 Yes.

-The hello-dotnet Kubernetes sample demonstrates both ASP.NET and dotnet-monitor running as non-root.
-It also goes on to demonstrate collecting Prometheus metrics data, both in the cloud and locally.
+The dotnet-monitor sample demonstrates both ASP.NET and dotnet-monitor running as non-root.

 Summary